 Asked about what has changed since we last spoke to him in March, Michelini laughs and says “What hasn’t changed!”
 He notes that while production lines are moving back to normal in China, it is now the tensions between China and the U.S. which are resulting in the US stopping Chinese owned carriers from flying in and out of the US.

-With regards to the effects on the coronavirus on the manufacturing, Michelini says that the factories seem to be in a state of limbo.
+With regard to the effects on the coronavirus on manufacturing, Michelini says that the factories seem to be in a state of limbo.
 “After months of focus on ‘essential items’ such as medical supplies, and the spike of demand to shipping and reduced flights around the world – factories are just really wondering when things can get back to normal.”
 For him, the numbers of people who have lost their jobs are an indication that the factories are struggling.
 “Gone are the easy days of listing products on a B2B directory and getting customers banging on your door,” says Michelini.

-Asked about what it is like to run a warehouse in Shenzen today compared to the time when the corona virus started wracking havoc across the world a few months ago, Brian Miller’s answer, just like Michelin’s is straightforward “Not much has changed.”
+Asked about what it is like to run a warehouse in Shenzen today compared to the time when the coronavirus started wracking havoc across the world a few months ago, Brian Miller’s answer, just like Michelin’s is straightforward “Not much has changed.”

-Miller notes that the “logistics industry has in general seen very strong demand throughout the corona virus outbreak.”
+Miller notes that the “logistics industry has in general seen very strong demand throughout the coronavirus outbreak.”
 The reason behind the spike in demand was because most of the world was at home and ordering online.
 However, dropshippers have had to contend with rising air freight prices as capacity decreased and demand increased.

 What Should Drop Shoppers Do Now?